 Sometimes industry jargon is the only option available, or the jargon is of significant value to expert users.
 If that’s the case then the jargon should be kept (e.g., “diamond clarity”).

 However, be sure to then explain the industry jargon further.
 For example, “’Diamond clarity’ describes the amount and type of visible defects.
 I1-3 contains visible defects, SI1-3 contains no defects visible to the naked eye, and VS1-2 contains almost no defects when seen under microscope” or “A ‘Bridge Camera’ is in-between a compact camera and a DSLR camera in both size and features, often with great zoom and advanced settings, but without an interchangeable lens system”.

 Such explanations may be present at the filter-type level, or in some cases for the filtering values themselves, and are typically best represented in a tooltip (to avoid excessive interface text).

-Help Users Find the Products They’re Looking For
+Help Users Find the Products They’re Looking for with Better Filters UX

 Judging which filters are ambiguous to users with little or only moderate domain knowledge can be an almost impossible task for industry insiders who have often seen and used the terms for years.

 There’s a tendency to overestimate users’ ability to understand jargon, and it’s important to note that, just because users recognize a term, it does not mean that they are able to make an informed filtering decision based on it (i.e., choosing one filtering value over another and fully understanding the implications of doing so).

 In practice, the filters most in need of further explanation are best identified by running a few tests with novice users, or with people outside or new to the site’s organization and industry.